joshwcomeau/new-component/README.md

 > This structure might appear odd to you, with an `index.js` that points to a named file.
 I've found this to be an optimal way to set up components; the `index.js` allows you to `import` from the directory (eg. `import SomeComponentName from 'components/SomeComponentName'`), while having `SomeComponentName.js` means that you're never lost in a sea of `index.js` files in your editor.
 >
-> This structure is not currently configurable, but I'm happy to consider implementing alternatives.
+> This structure is not currently configurable, but I'm happy to consider implementing alternatives!